Member Spotlight: Jennifer Burke, OD & Jennifer Shane, OD

-When she started her private practice in 2015, Dr. Jennifer Burke was already a PECAA Member and got a lot of great advice from the MBA team.
+When she started her private eye care practice in 2015, Dr. Jennifer Burke was already a PECAA Member and got a lot of great advice from the MBA team.
 “PECAA had a really supportive environment, where ideas were shared at peer-to-peers, like ideas for how to market a new practice,” says Dr. Burke.

 She then attended her first PECAA Annual Meeting and business symposium, and later became a Regional Leader for the Nevada area.
 So far, she’s mentored countless colleagues in the industry, including several PECAA Members as part of the Mentorship Program.

 Dr. Burke says she is usually asked by mentees how she started, or how much her cash flow was.
 “I tell them I had humble beginnings of two patients a day, and I show them my initial cash and patient flow.”

 Another common question is how she selected equipment and furnishings when designing an optometry office.
 “I’ve used some professional help, a PECAA vendor partner, and bought some things from Ikea,” she explains.
 “A piece of advice I give is to find a really good contractor.
 If you have a good contractor, everything else will fall into place.”